Policies & Procedures

 - Immediately disclose any direct or indirect arrangement, agreement, investment or other activity with any vendor, supplier, or other party doing business with the College, or changes therein

-- Refrain from participation in any discussion, selection, award, vote or administration of a purchase or contract with which the employee or Board member has a potential conflict of interest
+- Refrain from participation in any discussion, selection, award, vote or administration of a bid or proposal, purchase, or contract with which the employee or Board member has a potential conflict of interest including the following:

 Contracts or minutes of meetings should reflect the disclosure of the conflict of interest and the steps taken by the employee or Board member to alleviate the conflict.

-Potential conflict of interest disclosure forms will be maintained in the office of the Chief Business Officer.
+Potential conflict of interest disclosure forms will be maintained in the office of the Chief Financial Officer.